juliuszint/thetree/README.md

-## Simulation of a tree troughout the year.
+## Simulation of a tree throughout the year.

 This project was part of the computer graphics class from the first master semester at the University of Applied Sciences in Hanover.
 It was designed to